jgraph/drawio-diagrams/README.md

 * <a href="https://www.draw.io/?url=https%3A%2F%2Fjgraph.github.io%2Fdrawio-diagrams%2Fdiagrams%2Fmath.xml" target="_blank">Math:</a> Mathematical typesetting
 * <a href="https://www.draw.io/?url=https%3A%2F%2Fjgraph.github.io%2Fdrawio-diagrams%2Fdiagrams%2Fsvgfile.svg" target="_blank">SVG File:</a> Using .svg extension
 * <a href="https://www.draw.io/?url=https%3A%2F%2Fjgraph.github.io%2Fdrawio-diagrams%2Fdiagrams%2Fsvgimage.xml" target="_blank">SVG Image:</a> Using .svg image

+Replace the url parameter with a create parameter as follows to use a diagram as a template:

+* <a href="https://www.draw.io/?create=https%3A%2F%2Fjgraph.github.io%2Fdrawio-diagrams%2Fdiagrams%2Fmath.xml" target="_blank">Math:</a> Mathematical typesetting